devcows/hugo-universal-theme/content/blog/UsingSparkStreamingToMergeUpsertDataIntoADeltaLakeWithWorkingCode.md

 ## Footnotes

-If you’re interested in learning more and keeping up to date with the latest about Spark, Delta, DBT, Python, SQL, Terraform, and other big data technologies, check out my [other blogs and follow](https://canadiandataguy.medium.com/).
+If you’re interested in learning more and keeping up to date with the latest about Spark, Delta, DBT, Python, SQL, Terraform, and other big data technologies, check out my [other blogs](https://canadiandataguy.com/).